gerardroche/sublime-phpunit/README.md

 ## Setup

-(Optional.
-Zero configuration required.)
+(Optional: Zero configuration required.)

-To add your preferred key bindings, follow these steps:
+To add your preferred keybindings, follow these steps:

 1. Open the Sublime Text menu: `Command Palette → Preferences: Key Bindings`.
-2. Add the following key bindings to the configuration file:
+2. Add the following keybindings to the configuration file:

 ```json
 [